 How Much Do You Need to Make to Live Comfortably in Texas?

 The cost of living in any place is calculated by factoring in the basic expenses and comparing them to the average income.
-The biggest bill is housing, followed by food, transportation, education, and entertainment costs.
+The most significant bill is housing, followed by food, transportation, education, and entertainment costs.

 To simplify, each city and state has a cost of living index in the United States, averaging 100.
 An index exceeding that figure reflects expensive locations, while an index well below it signifies affordable living.